 In previous posts, we’ve talked about best mHealth apps for patients and discussed how to build an effective medical mobile app, how to protect personal data, and why you should invest in developing a medical application in the first place.
 What we haven’t taken a closer look at yet, however, is the critical aspect of medical website design and app design.
-What should a great medical app look like and what things do you need to consider when developing the user interface (UI) and user experience (UX) for this particular audience?
+What should a great medical app look like and what things do you and healthcare website designers need to consider when developing the user interface (UI) and user experience (UX) for this particular audience?

 Good quality design is important for any mobile application, but it’s especially important when developing an app for sensitive target audiences such as those using medical mobile apps.
 Since many users in this sector will be elderly, might have sensory impairments or other disabilities, or may lack the technical expertise of younger mobile app users, it’s necessary to think ahead when creating your medical app design.

 When making a decision on your medical website color palette, remember that it’s no ordinary app.
 While crazy, vibrant colors might work well for a mobile travel application, a sensible medical app requires a more delicate and soothing color palette for a variety of reasons.

 Users should feel calm and comforted when opening your medical mobile app, knowing that they’ve come to the right place to address their healthcare needs, questions, and concerns.
-This atmosphere is best achieved with an appropriate color palette that projects a sense of well-being.
+This atmosphere is best achieved with an appropriate color palette for a medical website that projects a sense of well-being.
 There are many hues and tones to choose from on both the cold and warm sides of the spectrum.

 Generally, we suggest using cold colors for the background of your app’s design.
 These tones establish an overall sense of tranquility that is necessary to help users concentrate on the more important features of your app.